Military history of Goguryeo: Fall and aftermath

-In 666 (though dates vary from 664–666), Yeon Gaesomun died of a natural cause and a civil war ensued among his three sons.
-His eldest son and immediate successor, Yeon Namsaeng, defected to Tang and provided the secrets and weaknesses of Goguryeo to Emperor Gaozong, and played a critical role in the next invasion and downfall of Goguryeo.
-Yeon Gaesomun's second son, Yeon Namgeon, resisted in the face of death, as opposed to his brother's treachery, and fought until the very end.
-Meanwhile, Yeon Gaesomun's younger brother, Yeon Jeongto, defected to the Silla side.
+In 666 (though dates vary from 664–666), Yŏn Kaesomun died of natural causes and a civil war ensued among his three sons.
+His eldest son and immediate successor, Yŏn Namsaeng, defected to Tang and provided the secrets and weaknesses of Goguryeo to Emperor Gaozong, and played a critical role in the next invasion and downfall of Goguryeo.
+Yŏn Kaesomun's second son, Yŏn Namgŏn, resisted in the face of death, as opposed to his brother's treachery, and fought until the very end.
+Meanwhile, Yŏn Kaesomun's younger brother, Yŏn Chŏngto, defected to the Silla side.

-The Tang–Silla alliance mounted a fresh invasion of Goguryeo in 667, aided by the defector Yeon Namsaeng, and in 668, finally vanquished the divided kingdom, which had been plagued by violent dissension, numerous defections, and widespread demoralization following the death of Yeon Gaesomun.
+The Tang–Silla alliance mounted a fresh invasion of Goguryeo in 667, aided by the defector Yŏn Namsaeng, and in 668, finally vanquished the divided kingdom, which had been plagued by violent dissension, numerous defections, and widespread demoralization following the death of Yŏn Kaesomun.

 Silla thus unified most of the Korean peninsula in 668, but the kingdom's reliance on Tang China had its price.
 Tang China attempted to impose its rule over the entire Korean peninsula, but Silla, aided by Goguryeo and Baekje refugees, forcibly resisted and expelled Tang.
 However, Silla's unification of the Three Kingdoms of Korea was short-lived because the former Goguryeo general Dae Joyeong led remnants of Goguryeo, united with the Mohe people, and established Balhae, a successor of Goguryeo.
 Balhae eventually reconquered and retained much of Goguryeo's former territory.

 The Tang dynasty Goguryeo general Gao Juren ordered a mass slaughter of Sogdian Caucasians from West and Central Asia, identifying them through their big noses and lances were used to impale Caucasian children when he stormed Beijing (Jicheng (Beijing)) from An Lushan when he defeated An Lushan's rebels.

 Balhae became a powerful empire like its predecessor, but its eventual end came at the hands of the Khitan Empire in 926.
 Balhae's end was a decisive event in Northeast Asian history for it was the last Korean kingdom to hold territory in Manchuria.
 Goguryeo was revived once more in 918 by successor state Goryeo, founded by Wang Geon, a descendant of Goguryeo nobility.
 In 937, much of the ruling class and the last crown prince of collapsed Balhae fled to Goryeo, where he was warmly welcomed and included into the ruling family by Wang Geon, thus unifying the two successor nations of Goguryeo.